-1 The Council has used these compliance grading criteria for more than 19 years.
+&lt;sup>1 The Council has used these compliance grading criteria for more than 20 years.
 They align closely with the 4 compliance grades in the MfE Best Practice Guidelines for Compliance, Monitoring and Enforcement, 2018

 In addition to providing a means to dispose of waste fluids, the subsurface injection of fluids by DWI is also an established oilfield technique for regulating reservoir pressure as a means of enhancing the rate of hydrocarbon recovery from a reservoir.
 This process, commonly referred to as water flooding, is often implemented when natural reservoir pressures become reduced due to ongoing production.
 Fluids can also be heated prior to injection to reduce the viscosity of the oil being produced, improving its flow toward a producing well and upward through the wellbore itself.
+More recently the deep well injection of excess gas for temporary storage has also become a more common and practicable use of compatible depleted oil and gas bearing formations.